Updated: Dec 26, 2022

 Firstly, what is it?
 Well, my old-school soft-cover Dictionary of Psychology describes hedonism as a motivation towards pleasure (and avoidance of pain), and that humans must strive toward hedonism (p318, Reber, 1987).

-The first was meditation.
+One trick was meditation.
 I remember meeting Audrey, a neighbour who lived in my block in Sydney during my twenties.
 Audrey rubbed my forehead between my brows and said, "Open your third eye.
-Meditate".
-And I proceeded up the stairs to my unit, finding myself deeper and deeper into a relaxed and meditative state with each step.
+Meditate.", and I proceeded up the stairs to my unit, finding myself deeper and deeper into a relaxed and meditative state with each step.
 What followed, is a story for another day.

-With meditation, you use tricks.
+With meditation, you use little tricks.
 The first trick is to manage your breathing.
 You breathe in and out, slowly, in a controlled manner.
 You might even hold your breath or breathe in through one nostril and out the other.
-It really doesn't matter because the point is, that when you slow your breathing, you relax a little more.
+It really doesn't matter because the point is, that when you slow your breathing, you relax a little more (who cares which nostril?).

 The second trick is to increase your awareness.
 You might focus on the sounds outside your body, ground yourself to the earth, imagine your soul connected to the core of the earth and the immense expanse of the sky and all in between.
 You might focus simply on your own breathing, on being still, or on contracting and relaxing each muscle in your body.
 By increasing your awareness, you practice mindfulness and control over your thoughts.
 Because you are aware of your thoughts, you can learn discernment.